Dr Nadia Naser-Najjab

 I have an extensive teaching experience at Birzeit University in Palestine.
 My experience in teaching at Birzeit University raised my awareness to the need of more studies and academic research on issues related to Palestine and Palestinians.
 For example, teaching European Civilization to Palestinian students was an inspiring experience.

-The discussions in classes drew my attention to the reaction of the students to Western theories on democracy and liberty.
+Discussions in classes drew my attention to the reaction of the students to Western theories on democracy and liberty.
 I noticed that students have mixed up views on the meaning of modernity and compare it to Islam teachings.
-This encouraged me to conduct reach on Arab youth and critical thinking in relation to the current revolutions in the Arab world.
+This encouraged me to conduct research on Arab youth and critical thinking in relation to the current revolutions in the Arab world.

-My research work is related to Palestine and the Palestine-Israel conflict.
-My research interests include social psychology and conflict resolution, intergroup Reconciliation and identity and citizenship.
-My research was based on first-hand experience and original data collection.
-My areas of research includes Palestinian women and youth.
+My research work is related to Palestine and the Palestine-Israel conflict with emphasis on peace process, resistance, reconciliation, civil society.
+My research is based on first-hand experience and original data collection.
+My areas of research include Palestinian women and youth.

 My PhD thesis analyzes obstacles and difficulties that impede communication between Palestinians and Israelis.
 I explored the role People-to-People program as part of Oslo II agreement to encourage cooperation and contact as an effort to change attitudes, eradicate misconceptions and negative stereotypes among conflicting groups.